Laver Cup

 The Laver Cup is an international indoor hard court men's team tennis tournament between Team Europe and Team World, the latter of which is composed of players from all other continents except Europe.
-Usually held annually since 2017, the tournament is intended to be the Ryder Cup of the tennis world.
+Held annually since 2017, the tournament is intended to be the Ryder Cup of the tennis world.
 It normally takes place two weeks after the US Open, with the location rotating between various host cities (that usually do not have an ATP Tour event); alternating yearly between European cities and cities in the rest of the world.

-In addition to the guaranteed participation fees which are based upon the players' ATP rankings, each member of the winning team gets $250,000 in prize money, but the tournament itself does not count towards the players' point totals in the ATP Tour for that year.
-In May 2019, the Laver Cup became an officially sanctioned ATP Tour event.Matches during the Laver Cup tournament differ from conventional 3-set matches played on the ATP Tour; in the event when the match is tied at one set all, a 10-point “match tiebreak” is played instead of a deciding final set (this is to ensure that all matches conclude within a reasonable timeframe of approximately 2 hours, whilst enabling 4 matches to be completed within a match day – that begins either at 1 pm local time for Days 1 & 2, or at 12 noon local time for the final Day 3 of the tournament).
+In addition to the guaranteed participation fees which are based upon the players' ATP rankings, each member of the winning team receives $250,000 in prize money, but the tournament itself does not count towards the players' point totals in the ATP Tour for that year.
+In May 2019, the Laver Cup became an officially sanctioned ATP Tour event, and the Laver Cup and the ATP renewed their agreement in 2024.

+Matches during the Laver Cup tournament differ from conventional three-set matches played on the ATP Tour; in the event when the match is tied at one set all, a 10-point "match tiebreak" is played instead of a deciding final set.
 In addition, unlike conventional ATP tour matches, coaching of match participants is commonly applied courtside by teammates and team captains.

 Format

 The competition pits six top European players against six of their counterparts from the rest of the world.
 Each team is led by a team captain, who is a tennis legend.
 Three of the six players qualify based on their ATP singles ranking as of the Monday following the French Open in June.
 Three are "captain's picks", announced by the start of the US Open, in August.

 There are 12 matches played over three days (nine singles and three doubles).
 Each match victory on day 1 is worth one point, on day 2 two points, and on day 3 three points.
 The first team to claim 13 points wins the tournament.
 Therefore, the winning team can only be decided on day 3.

+There are six singles matches on the first two days (3 each day) and all six team players plays one of those matches.
 No player plays singles more than twice.
 At least four of the six team members take part in doubles.
+So, one team player (doubles specialist) could play all three doubles matches with three other team players.
 All matches start as two sets, a 10-point “match tiebreak” is played if the match is level at one set all.

 In the event both teams are tied at 12 points each, a fifth match known as “The Decider” is played on day 3, whereby one set is played as a regular set with ad scoring and a tiebreak.

-In the event that only one match is required on Sunday (last previous occurrence was at the 2021 Laver Cup), an exhibition match is played following the trophy ceremony.
+In the event that only one match is required on Sunday (last previous occurrence was at the 2023 Laver Cup), an exhibition match is played following the trophy ceremony.